bonnieho/Hangman-game/README.md

 In the images folder, save whatever images you plan on using.
 Push the above changes to GitHub.

-Choose whichever game you'd like to build.
-Making the Psychic game will prove less challenging than coding Hangman.
-However, as the challenge of the Hangman exercise provides a more comprehensive review of this week's material, we suggest attempting that assignment first.

-Option One: Psychic Game (Basic)

 Option Two: Hangman Game (Challenge - Recommended)

-Choose a theme for your game!
-In the demo, we picked an 80s theme: 80s questions, 80s sound and an 80s aesthetic.
-You can choose any subject for your theme, though, so be creative!

 Use key events to listen for the letters that your players will type.